 Commands for sledding:

-The committee will discuss the commands used to direct your dog around the track, below are the basic commands for beginners
+The committee will discuss the commands used to direct your dog around the track.

-To get the team started or to go faster the universal command calls "HIKE" you can also use "MUSH" "LET' GO" or what every gets your dog excited to run.
+HIKE/MUSH/LET'S Go" To get the team started or to go faster use which every call gets your dog excited to run.

-To get your team to stand firm with the gangline tight " LINE OUT"
+LINE OUT: To get your team to stand firm with the Gangline tight